 The new school year beckons - be it middle or high school, college or post graduate study.
 Fall college visits, applications and essays are also just around the corner.
 Get a jump on what you or your child may need in terms of support for specific academic subjects, computer skills, standardized tests (SSAT, ISEE, PSAT, SAT, ACT, ASVAB, GRE, etc.).
 I look forward to continuing my track record of success with students to assist them in maximizing their potential and achievements.
 David

 This post may be useful to anyone tackling a new subject, and finding the learning curve a bit steep.
 These ideas can be used on their own, without the assistance of a tutor, but it seems to be one of the reasons I do so well as a tutor.
 As I was recently tutoring a friend for his securities licenses, he clearly stated to me my value proposition in a way I hadn't previously thought of.
 He said, "This stuff I read over and over, but it doesn't make sense until you go over it with me frontways, backways, and sideways, and help me associate it with the things I already know."
 Most academic educational material is written such that a rigorous reading of the text will yield an unambiguously correct understanding of the material.
-However, being able to rigorously evaluate and learn from this text requires: 1) a working vocabulary and world view that contains every important concept already assumed to be known, 2) the mental acuity to hold the non-integrated ideas in one's... read more
+However, being able to rigorously evaluate and learn from this text requires: 1) a working vocabulary and world view that contains every important concept already assumed to be known, 2) the mental acuity to hold the non-integrated ideas... read more